 When we raise the mold temperature to above 50 degrees (it will feel a little hot when touching the mold by hand), for injection molding ABS, HIPS, PP, PVC and other commonly used plastics, the plastic injection molding products with bright surface or excellent transparency can be obtained with just normal melt temperature.
 If it is injection molding PC material, the mold temperature needs to be higher, preferably above 80 degrees.

 The effect is also obvious, and it has become an important condition and commonly used means to solve such problems.
 The increase of the melt temperature can only be moderate, and if it is too high, it is easy to cause problems such as shrinkage, burning and discolouration.

 However, the increase in mold temperature also has a certain limit.
 For example, when the mold temperature of hard rubber such as ABS and HIPS exceeds 80 degrees (when touching, you will feel it very hot), or the mold temperature of PC material exceeds 120°C, the plastic injection molded part such as the automotive plastic parts mould is prone to shrinkage and other problems, and the production cycle will become too long as a result.

-On the contrary, if the plastic injection molded part needs a matte effect, lowering the melt temperature and mold temperature will also have a certain effect.
+On the contrary, if the plastic injection moulding services needs a matte effect, lowering the melt temperature and mold temperature will also have a certain effect.
 However, the mold surface must be sandblasted or etched, which is the most important prerequisite to ensure the matte effect.